Dyscalculia in Children and Adults

 Dyscalculia Support and therapies at The Key Clinic

-At The Key Clinic, we investigate the root causes of dyscalculia.
 Understanding numbers and estimating quantities depend on good spatial awareness skills.
-Retained primitive reflexes can directly affect spatial awareness and eye tracking, potentially making it more difficult to see, estimate, and count objects.
-It is as though the ‘inner gyroscope’ is not functioning correctly.
+There is some evidence that retained primitive reflexes may affect spatial awareness and eye-tracking skills, potentially making it more difficult to see, estimate, and count objects.

 At The Key Clinic, neurodevelopmental assessments are carried out to determine whether retained primitive reflexes are contributing to difficulty with numbers (and potentially other difficulties also being experienced.)